borenstein-lab/MetaLAFFA/README.md

             1. Write your mapping file to `ortholog_to_grouping_maps/<name_of_your_mapping>.map`.

-            2. Modify the configuration module to find those mapping files by editing the `config/operation.py` submodule, changine line 92 to:
+            2. Modify the configuration module to find those mapping files by editing the `config/operation.py` submodule, changing line 92 to:

                     ortholog_to_grouping_mappings = [<name_of_your_mapping>]

                 *Note* You can use any number of mapping files (e.g. if you want to map to multiple levels of higher level function description such as modules and pathways).
 Just add each mapping file to the `ortholog_to_grouping_maps/` directory and include the name of each mapping in the list of mappings at line 92 in the `config/operation.py` submodule.

 ##### Configuring metaLAFFA to submit jobs to a cluster

+Though metaLAFFA can be run locally, running metaLAFFA on a cluster will allow you to best utilize its ability to parallelize the annotation of many metagenomic shotgun sequencing samples.
+If you plan to run metaLAFFA locally, you can skip the following section on configuring metaLAFFA to run on a cluster.
+However, you should make sure to modify `config/steps/map_reads_to_genes.py`, changing the number of cores defined in `cluster_params` to be the number of cores you want a single DIAMOND alignment process to use.

 By default, metaLAFFA is able to interface with Sun Grid Engine (SGE) and HTCondor clusters.
 This is achieved via the use of Python job submission wrapper scripts, included in the `src/` directory (`src/sge_submission_wrapper.py` and `src/condor_submission_wrapper.py` respectively).
 If your cluster uses a different cluster management system, then you will need to create your own job submission wrapper by following these steps: